csy9534/stocks-app-py-2018/README.md

 pip install -r requirements.txt
 ```

+If you are using Pipenv, enter a new virtual environment (`pipenv shell`) before running any of the commands below.

 ## Setup

+### Environment Variables

 Obtain an [AlphaVantage API Key](https://www.alphavantage.co/support/#api-key), which the app will supply when issuing requests to the API.